 That’s pretty much the tone of the website I’m referring to.
 And, “Big Brother” is The International Franchise Association in this case.
 (IFA)

-Just so you know, I almost always disagree with things the IFA does.
+And just so you know, I’m almost always in disagreement with things the IFA does.
 The largest franchise association around seems to be more interested in raising money for Republicans, than anything else.

 Wait: Wasn’t that kind of a blanket statement?